-- The Strategic Approach to International Chemicals Management, SAICM, whose current mandate ends in 2020 but whose unique multi-sectoral and multi-stakeholder focus will be significant for the envisaged follow-up platform after 2020;
+- The Strategic Approach to International Chemicals Management SAICM, whose current mandate ends in 2020 but whose unique multi-sector and multi-stakeholder orientation remains important for a follow-up platform beyond 2020;

-- Binding international conventions such as the conventions adopted in Basel (on hazardous chemicals) Rotterdam (with information requirements on exported hazardous chemicals), Stockholm (on persistent organic pollutants, POPs) and Minamata (on mercury);
+- Rules of international law such as the Basel Convention (on hazardous waste), the Rotterdam Convention (for information on exported hazardous substances), the Stockholm Convention (on persistent organic pollutants or POP) and the Minamata Convention (on mercury);

 - Internationally accepted tools, primarily developed and provided by the OECD and its members, for testing, evaluating and managing chemicals.
 Outside the OECD members’ realm, the IOMC in particular offers comprehensive support to emerging and developing countries.
 A key basis for any chemical management is the Globally Harmonized System, or GHS, which was developed at UN level;